 About The Beth Chatto Gardens

-Beth Chatto OBE is an award-winning plantswoman.
+Beth Chatto OBE was an award-winning plantswoman.
 Her work here at the Gardens began in 1960.
 She took an overgrown wasteland of brambles, parched gravel and boggy ditches, transforming it using plants adapted by nature to thrive in different conditions.
 An inspirational, informal garden has developed.
-Beth continues to oversee the development of the Gardens, and works closely with her team which include Garden and Nursery Director, David Ward, and Head Gardener Åsa Gregers-Warg.
+Beth oversaw the development of the Gardens into her 90s, and worked closely with her team which include Garden and Nursery Director, David Ward, and Head Gardener Åsa Gregers-Warg.
 The Gardens remain a family-run business, managed by Beth's granddaughter, Julia Boulton.

 What was once a car park is now a world-renowned Gravel Garden (which is never watered), and the dozens of plants Beth used to give to friends and family have morphed into one of the UK's leading plantsman's nurseries.

-A light and airy Tearoom, built in 2006, allows visitors to relax and take in their surroundings over a homemade cake or a delicious lunch and is also available for special private events such as celebrations, christenings and wakes.
+A light and airy Tearoom, allows visitors to relax and take in their surroundings over a homemade cake or a delicious lunch and is also available for special private events such as celebrations, christenings and wakes.

 Beth Chatto was born in 1923 to enthusiastic gardening parents.
 After working as a teacher she married the late Andrew Chatto in 1943.
 His life long interest in the origins of plants influenced the development of the Gardens and our use of plants to this day.